afrinyouaremine/herewebegin/README.md

     <div id="hintText" class="reveal-text">
       Almost you got me right..?
 It's two digit common between us please don't share it with anyone the letter is too personal...

+If you couldn't figure it out stay tuned for another hint
     </div>
   </div>
 </div>